turi-code/userguide/evaluation/classification.md

 0.333333333333 0.416666666667
 ```

-Like the other metrics, the f1-score (or f-beta score) can also be defined then
+Like the other metrics, the F1-score (or F-beta score) can also be defined when
 the target classes are of type **string**.
 For binary classification, when the
 target label is of type **string**, then the labels are sorted alphanumerically
 and the largest label is considered the "positive" label.